TimiMakkonen/android-minesweeper/README.md

     has been erroneously marked.
 * Modified 'maxGridHeight' and 'maxGridWidth' methods in 'MinesweeperGridView' to make sure that cells are at least 24dp.
+* Added preliminary Javadoc comments to classes.
+* In 'MaterialIntSliderAndEditText':
+  * Added attributes.
+  * Added 'setValue', 'removeOnChangeListener' and 'clearOnChangeListeners' methods.
+  * Fixed typos in 'setMinValue' and 'setMaxValue' methods.
 * Updated [TimiMakkonen/minesweeper](https://github.com/TimiMakkonen/minesweeper) submodule to v8.5.1

 ### Version 0.2.0